Comparisons12 min read

 Best For

-ClickUp is built for teams that have complex work — multiple projects running in parallel, dependencies to manage, different departments with different workflows.
-Think agencies, software teams, ops-heavy businesses, or any remote team that outgrew Trello and Asana and needs something with more muscle.
+ClickUp works really well for teams that have complex work — multiple projects running in parallel, dependencies to manage, different departments with different workflows.
+Think agencies, software teams, ops-heavy businesses, or any remote team that outgrew Trello and Asana and needs something with more depth.

 ClickUp Pricing